-The loquat fruit dates back to the 1700s when it was grown across Europe, and thought that the Chinese immigrants brought it to Hawaii since they use the extract from the leaves as traditional Chinese medicine.
+The loquat fruit dates back to the 1700s, when it was grown across Europe, and it is thought that the Chinese immigrants brought it to Hawaii since they use the extract from the leaves as traditional Chinese medicine.

 To eat the tiny yellow fruit, peel the skin and eat it whole, avoiding the seeds.

-You can also slice the fruit and add it to rice pudding, curries, and salads since the fruit have a tart flavor and will add a little kick to anything you add.
+You can also slice the fruit and add it to rice pudding, curries, and salads since the fruit has a tart flavor and will add a little kick to anything you add.

 The loquats also make tasty preserves, salsas, and delicious cobblers.